attogram/ollama-multirun/README.md

     ├── index.html          # Global index of all past runs
     ├── models.html         # Global index of all models, with links to past run results └── your_prompt_tag_YYYYMMDD-HHMMSS/ # A directory for each specific run ├── index.html          # HTML summary page for this run ├── models.html         # HTML models info summary
         ├── prompt.txt          # The raw prompt used
-        ├── prompt_tag.prompt.yaml # Prompt in GitHub YAML format
+        ├── tag.prompt.yaml     # Prompt in GitHub YAML format
         ├── image.jpg           # If an image was included in the prompt, it will be saved here ├── model1.html         # HTML page for model1's output and stats ├── model1.output.txt   # Raw text output from model1
+        ├── model1.thinking.txt # Raw thinking text output from model1 (for thinking models only)
         ├── model1.stats.txt    # Raw stats from model1
         ├── model1.info.txt     # Raw info from model1
         ├── model2.html         # ... and so on for each model
         └── ...
 ```